|Guide and local team||Accommodation||Personal Equipment|

 Temperatures often vary greatly between day and night.
 A pleasantly warm day might become a cold evening as soon as the sun goes down.
 Even during the summer months, the nights on higher altitudes can be quite cold.
 Please bear this in mind when you pack for the trip.

 For further information about local weather conditions, please check the Internet.

 Camping is an outstanding way to experience the fantastic Moroccan nature, and often the only option when guest houses are few and far between.
-We camp out in the open in a new place every night.
+We camp out in the open and almost always in a new place every night.
 The tents provided are two-person dome tents.
 Jebel Trekking also provides matrasses.
 Bring your own sleeping bag or rent one from Jebel Trekking.